-Who Gets Macular Dystrophy?
+Who Gets It?

-There are two types of macular dystrophy.
-A form called "Best disease" usually appears in childhood and causes varying degrees of vision loss.
-The second form affects adults, usually in mid-adulthood, and tends to cause vision loss that worsens slowly over time.
+There are two types of macular retinal dystrophy.
+A form called Best disease usually appears in childhood and causes different amounts of vision loss.
+The second usually affects you in mid-adulthood.
+It causes vision loss that slowly gets worse.

 What Causes It?

-How Is Macular Dystrophy Treated?
+How Is It Treated?

 There’s no effective treatment for this condition.
 Vision loss usually develops slowly over time.
 There’s new research that involves the use of stem cells.